-The most important dimensionless number in fluid dynamics.
-Reynolds number (Re) is the ratio of inertial forces to viscous forces and is given by the formula:
+Reynolds Number (Re) is the most important dimensionless number in fluid dynamics.
+It is the ratio of inertial forces to viscous forces and is given by the formula:

 where ρ = density of the fluid, V = velocity, D = pipe diameter, and μ = fluid viscosity.

-Reynolds number is used to determine whether a flow will be laminar or turbulent.
-If Re is high (> 2100), inertial forces dominate viscous forces and the flow is turbulent; if Re number is low (< 1100), viscous forces dominate and the flow is laminar.
+Reynolds Number is used to determine whether a flow will be laminar or turbulent.
+If Re is high (> 2100), inertial forces dominate viscous forces and the flow is turbulent; if Re is low (< 1100), viscous forces dominate and the flow is laminar.
 It is named after the British physicist and engineer Osborne Reynolds (1842–1912), of the University of Manchester, who discovered it in 1883.